MattHeard/Dendrite/Readme.md

 Where can it be found?
 ----------------------

-The public site is not yet live, but I do some online testing at [http://1-dot-write-mattheard-dev.appspot.com/](http://1-dot-write-mattheard-dev.appspot.com/), so you can have a play with it there.
-Keep in mind that that site is a test version which is subject to be modified or destroyed in any conceivable way for the sake of development.
+The public site can be found at [http://dendritestories.co.nz/](http://dendritestories.co.nz/), so you can have a play with it there.
+Keep in mind that further developments may still be made in future.

 What is it made with?